 It’s not just search campaigns that can have all the fun when it comes to extensions.
 If you have a merchant center, make sure you apply to whitelist your account for ‘merchant promotions.’
 Similar to promotion extensions, these allow you to advertise special offers in your product ads, including a specific code which can be used to secure discounts or free delivery!

-3. Supercharge your search ads
+6. Supercharge your Black Friday Google search ads

 When building your dedicated Black Friday search campaigns, don’t just stick to the static text template; experiment with using ad customisers to give your ads an exciting dynamic quality.
 Using the countdown function allows you to create a sense of urgency by literally counting down to the start, and end of your sale, and inventory level customisers (eg ‘only 3 washing up bowls left!’) can play on people’s natural fear of missing out.

 Never underestimate the power of existing brand knowledge.
-Those audience lists which you currently have sitting in your analytics account represent a whole orchard of low hanging fruit.
+Those audience lists that you currently have sitting in your analytics account represent a whole orchard of low hanging fruit.
 Alert those customers to your upcoming sales with specific Black Friday remarketing ads.

 If you have over 1000 users on your list, you could also create a search campaign which purely targets this audience, bidding on ‘black friday deals’ related keywords, and broad keywords relating to your products.
 Refer back to point number three to ensure these ads are as effective as possible!